Under 18 Policy

 Part 6: International Students

-In line with Home Office requirements, parents or guardians must ensure suitable care arrangements are in place for a child under the age of 18 who will study in the UK and be sponsored by the University under its Tier 4 licence.
+In line with Home Office requirements, parents or guardians must ensure suitable care arrangements are in place for a child under the age of 18 who will study in the UK and be sponsored by the University under its student route licence.
 These include arrangements for their:

 - reception when they arrive in the UK